vancityspiller/vcmp-browser/README.md

 Select `gta-vc.exe` if you have applied a 1.0 downgrade patch over your steam game, otherwise select `testapp.exe`.

 ### Custom Featured List
-The `official` tab is replaced with a Featured List, that displays a combination of official and recommended servers.
+The `official` tab is replaced with a **Featured** List, that displays a combination of official and recommended servers.
 Original idea belongs to Xmair.

 This can be disabled in settings.

 ### HTTP Downloads
-For selected servers, the browser can automatically download store over HTTP instead of downloading slowly over UDP ingame.
+For selected servers, the browser can automatically download store over HTTP instead of downloading them slowly over UDP ingame.

 Store files are provided for all servers in the featured list.

 ### Discord Rich Presence
-Displays the details of the server you're currently playing.
+Displays the details of the server you're currently playing as Discord activity.

 ---

 ## Should you use this browser?
 Even though Tauri has a much lighter footprint than Electron, it still is much more than the Official or Xmair's browser.

 Considering that, you can use this browser if you do prefer a beautiful interface over about 100 MBs of RAM.
-Otherwise I'd recommend you to use [Xmair's browser](https://forum.vc-mp.org/?topic=8398).
+Otherwise I'd recommend you to use [Xmair's browser](https://forum.vc-mp.org/?topic=8398), from which this project is heavly inspired.

 In other words, if you like the idea of <u>brand new Aston Martin with no mileage</u>, yeah.